yaakovLowenstein/hx-requests/docs/guide/modals.rst

     </button>

 Notes:
+    - This is a button for triggering a boostrap modal
+    - The object is passed in here becasue it is the model instance of the model form and it's the instance that's used for initializing the form
     - Hyperscript is used here to load the modal, it can be done using JavaScript, but it's recommended to use Hyperscript
     - :code:`hx_modal_container`, :code:`hx_modal_backdrop`, and :code:`hx_modal` are the ids when using the modal provided by :code:`hx-requests`.
 If you are not using the default modal and you change the ids, these values would need to reflect that.